 With the stitching complete, it is time for FINAL ASSEMBLY.
 This is done on the ASSEMBLY LINE.
 Not to be confused with the stitching or stock fitting lines.
 Final assembly is when the shoe upper is joined with the outsole.

 Shoe lasting operations

 This first step is called lasting.
 At this point, this shoe is loose and floppy and is not shaped like a shoe or a human foot.
 Shoe lasting is the process when you pull this upper over a form (the last) that allows it to stretch and take the shape of a real shoe.
-The last can be made of wood, plastic, or metal depending on the kind of shoe you are making and the cementing process.
-The upper may be steam heated to aid the lasting process.
+The last can be made of wood, plastic, or metal, depending on the kind of shoe you are making and the cementing process.
+In addition, the upper may be steam heated to aid the lasting process.
 There are many different ways to last a shoe.
 (See the articles: Shoe Lasting and Shoe Lasts to learn more.)

 Add the shoe outsole

 Once you have the upper lasted, it’s time to apply the bottom.
 This can be done in several ways: contact cement, vulcanizing, nailing, or sewing operations.
 (See the article: Cold Cement vs. Vulcanized Shoe Construction) In the case of cementing, the lasted upper (with the last still inside) and the outsole units are primed and cemented together.
 A pressing operation ensures a good bond.
 Once the last is removed, the shoe is laced up, cleaned, and checked by quality control operators before packing.